Loneydrozhat/OT-VoteListener/README.md

 Customizing vote rewards is very easy.
 Simply add the rewards to the `giveReward()` function.

 ### Example (give items)
-Gives the player 1x Spike Sword.
+Gives the player 1x Spike Sword and 1000x Gold Coins.
 Refer to `data/items/items.xml` for a list of all item IDs.
 ```
 function giveReward(player)
     player:addItem(2383, 1)
+    player:addItem(2148, 1000)
 end
 ```